wp-plugins/quiz-master-next/readme.txt

 * Added results page

 == Upgrade Notice ==

+= 2.6.1 =
+Upgrade to be able to support special characters and non-latin based languages.

 = 2.5.1 =
 Upgrade for many new features including unlimited answers, random answers, new question type, and more!